NCERT Exemplar Class 11 Biology Solutions Chapter 3 Plant Kingdom

 Answer:

-In the process of double fertilisation in case of angiosperms; one male gamete fuses with the female gamete, and the second male gamete fuses with the secondary nucleus.
-This fusion of the male and female gametes results in the outcome of the zygote.
+In the process of double fertilisation in case of angiosperms, one male gamete fuses with the female gamete, and the second male gamete fuses with the secondary nucleus.
+This fusion of the male and female gametes results in the formation of the zygote.
 And the fusion between the second male gamete and the secondary nucleus results in the outcome of the primary endosperm nucleus.
-Since two occurrences of fusion of nuclei take place, thus it is called double fertilisation.
-These following figures show double fertilisation:
+Since two occurrences of fusion of nuclei take place, it is called double fertilisation.
+The following figures show double fertilisation:

 Question:5